 So, you’re graduating this year.
 Congratulations!
 But what’s next?
-You’ve played female college soccer for the past 4 years and you loved it, you’ve improved and developed into quite the talented player.
+You’ve played college soccer for the past 4 years and you loved it, you’ve improved and developed into quite the talented player.

 But now, you’re not eligible to play anymore.
-Seemingly, there’s nothing you can do – you have to hang up the cleats, get a job or study for a masters degree and leave the competitive thrill of female college soccer behind.
+Seemingly, there’s nothing you can do – you have to hang up the cleats, get a job or study for a masters degree and leave the competitive thrill of college soccer behind.

 Yet, you can’t imagine life without it.